Language Competency Requirement

 Please plan in advance if you wish to take a Language Competency Exam as results may take up to six weeks or more to return.

-The first step to scheduling a language competency exam is to send an email (from your Loyola account) to email@example.com.
-Please include your Name, Student ID number, Current IES majors/minors, and the language in which you would like to be tested.
+The first step to scheduling a language competency exam is to send an email (from your Loyola account) to firstname.lastname@example.org.
+Please include your Name, Student ID number, Current SES majors/minors, and the language in which you would like to be tested.
 We will reply with the instructions on how to schedule your exam, depending on the language you choose.